-When you partner to support local theater, music, museums, festivals, dance and public art, you help to make your community more attractive by ultimately creating neighborhoods that attract skilled and educated workers.
+When you pARTner to support local theater, music, museums, festivals, dance and public art, you help to make your community more attractive by ultimately creating neighborhoods that attract skilled and educated workers.
 Happier employees make for a happier workplace.
-But you knew that already, naturally.
+But of course, you knew that already!

-Celebrating the arts is a way to build a powerful presence, reach or entertain prospective and current customers.
+Celebrating the arts is a way to reach or entertain prospective and current customers.
 It also provides a powerful opportunity to engage with multiple stakeholders quickly and effectively.
 79% of businesses agree that partnering with the arts increases name recognition.
 74% agree that participation in the arts offers networking opportunities to develop new business.
 That's reason enough to pARTner with the Atlanta Black Theatre Festival.